ha0z1/idmp/README.md

 ## Deduplication in React

-In React, you can share requests using swr, Provider and more complex state management libraries.
+In React, you can share requests using SWR, Provider and more complex state management libraries.
 But there are some problems:

-1. swr: Need to convert all requests to hooks, can't be nested and have conditional branches, has migration costs for existing projects, and more complex scenarios below.
+1. SWR: Need to convert all requests to hooks, can't be nested and have conditional branches, has migration costs for existing projects, and more complex scenarios below.
 2. Provider: Needs centralized data management.
 The data center can't perceive which modules will consume the data, need to maintain the data for a long time, and dare not delete it in time
 3. Redux: Should focus on state changes and sequences, not data sharing. `idmp` lets you focus more on local state